 The Dirt on Ninth Grave

-This book would have been interesting, full of mystery have I not read from the beginning.
-However, because I have been reading from the book one continuously, and knew what had happened, it wasn’t fun.
-So, if you haven’t read all the previous book, you may just read this and catch up with everything.
+This book would have been interesting, full of mystery have I not read it from the beginning.
+However, because I have been reading from book one continuously, and knew what had happened, it wasn’t fun.
+So, if you haven’t read all the previous books, you may just read this and catch up with everything.

-But come to think of it, all of the previous books also mentioned important event and characters, so it’s fine to start reading from any of the books.
+But come to think of it, all of the previous books also mentioned important events and characters, so it’s fine to start reading from any of the books.

 Notes: Charley, don’t forget to take your coat from the laundry!